netyouli/WHC_AutoLayoutKit/README.md

 -  Automatic identification of the same type conflict and update the new constraints
 -  Support change constraints priority
 -  Support delete constraints
+-  Automatic covering and modify the conflict with type constraints

 Require
 ==============